inalkac/Codeceptjs-example/README.md

 # Codeceptjs-example
-Example of using codeceptjs for acceptance testing
+Example of using codeceptjs for test automation